SUSE/telemetry/doc/telemetrytag.md

 ## Telemetry Annotation Tag Examples
 Some examples:
-* when bundles are relayed via a telemetry relay server a RELAYED_VIA tag composed of the combination of the client id of the reporting client and the relay server's client id will be added to the relayed bundles.
+* when bundles are relayed via a [telemetry relay](telemetryrelay.md) server a RELAYED_VIA tag composed of the combination of the registration id of the reporting client and the relay server's registration id will be added to the relayed bundles.
-* telemetry relayed via a proxy service may be annotated by the proxy type, e.g
+* telemetry relayed or synthesised via a proxy service could be annotated by the proxy type, e.g
   * PROXY_TYPE=RMT for RMT
-  * PROXY_TYPE=SUMA for SUSE Manager
+  * PROXY_TYPE=MLM for Multi Linux Manager
   * PROXY_TYPE=SCC for SCC